 What might the future and our imaginations, hold for us?
 This is the question for lawmakers, engineers and environmentalists in Hong Kong today.
 If we learn from other global projects, consider how emerging technologies can help and plan together collaboratively, solutions will evolve that give people confidence to plan their future in Hong Kong.

-Dr. Sing-Lok Chiu is a Technical Director at Aurecon, working as a member of the geotechnical team in Hong Kong.
-With more than 30 years of experience in the industry, S-L is a recognised expert in infrastructure projects, including various sizable foundation and basement construction works for metro railways, as well as building developments in urban areas, and reclamation and ground improvement works.
-He has also been actively involved in case investigations and due diligence studies of geotechnical issues for land development and ground improvement projects.
+Dr. Sing-Lok Chiu was a Technical Director at Aurecon, working as a member of the geotechnical team in Hong Kong.
+His 30+ years of experience in the industry made him a recognised expert in infrastructure projects, including various sizable foundation and basement construction works for metro railways, as well as building developments in urban areas, and reclamation and ground improvement works.
+He was actively involved in case investigations and due diligence studies of geotechnical issues for land development and ground improvement projects.